Nick-McGee/discord-bot/README.md

 </div>

 ## What is it?
 This is a Discord bot built on <a href="https://github.com/Pycord-Development/pycord">Pycord 2.0</a>.
 The bot plays audio from a Youtube URL or search query.
 It is controlled with slash commands and the message-based user-interface.
+The bot is only intended to work on one Discord server (guild).

 ### Commands
 + **play** - Queue YouTube audio files via a search query or URL